Do you accept unsolicited submissions? If so, what types of manuscripts are you looking for?

 If you're an agent submitting on behalf of a writer, or if you're a writer working with an agent on literary journal submissions, we ask that you be cognizant of our simultaneous submissions policy.
 When submitting, please take into account our considerable lead time.
 Not only is our process of winnowing a shortlist for our guest editors (and allowing time for our guest editors to make their selections) a slow one, but work we accept likely will not be published for about a year.
 We cannot accept work that is due to be published elsewhere (in a collection or as a chapter of a novel, for example) before our publication date, and we unfortunately do not have the resources to pay reprint rights.

-Please wait three to five months before querying.
-Queries as well as withdrawal notifications should be sent via email, but we will also accept them via regular mail.
+Please wait five months before querying.
+Queries as well as withdrawal notifications should be sent via our Contact form or emailed to email@example.com, but we will also accept them via regular mail.
 If querying via mail, be sure to include a SASE.
 Please include your name as well as the date, genre, and title of the submission.